Claude Bernard: Career

 Bernard's scientific discoveries were made through vivisection, of which he was the primary proponent in Europe at the time.
 In his description of the single-mindedness of scientists trying to prove their theories, he wrote: "[h]e does not hear the animals' cries of pain.
 He is blind to the blood that flows."
 His use of vivisection disgusted his wife and daughters, who returned at home once to discover that he had vivisected the family dog.
 The couple was officially separated in 1869 and his wife went on to actively campaign against the practice of vivisection.
 Some in the scientific community were also uncomfortable with the practice.
 The physician-scientist George Hoggan spent four months observing and working in Bernard's laboratory, later writing that his experiences there had "prepared [him] to see not only science, but even mankind, perish rather than have recourse to such means of saving it."
 Hoggan was a founding member of the National Anti-Vivisection Society in the mid-1870s.

 Milieu intérieur, the "internal environment", is the key concept with which Bernard is associated.
 He explained that the body is "relatively independent" of the outside world, and that a healthy "internal environment" adapts to deficiencies in the surrounding environment, thus keeping the physiology balanced.
 This is the underlying principle of what would later be called homeostasis, a term coined by Walter Cannon.

 Bernard was also interested in the physiological action of poisons, particularly curare and carbon monoxide gas.
 He is credited with first describing carbon monoxide's affinity for hemoglobin in 1857, although James Watt had drawn similar conclusions about hydrocarbonate's affinity for blood acting as "an antidote to the oxygen" in 1794 prior to the discoveries of carbon monoxide and hemoglobin.

 Throughout his career, Bernard sought to establish the use in medicine of what would later become the scientific method.
 In An Introduction to the Study of Experimental Medicine (1865), he emphasized the importance of trusting evidence over clout, even if it "contradicts a prevailing theory," as "[t]heories are only hypotheses" proven or disproven by facts.
 He criticized scientists who cherry-picked their data only to prove their own hypotheses.
 Unlike many scientific writers of his time, Bernard wrote using the first person when discussing his own experiments and thoughts.

+Honors and awards

+Bernard received numerous honours, including the Baly Medal of the Royal College of Physicians in 1869.
+His Introduction à l’étude de la médecine expérimentale (1865) outlined his philosophy of scientific method and remains a foundational text in experimental medicine.
+Upon his death in 1878, he was given a state funeral, an honour rarely granted to scientists.

+Scientific debates and critiques

+Bernard's glycogenic theory drew criticism from Frederick Pavy, who argued that hepatic sugar originated from circulating blood rather than synthesis.
+The debate persisted for decades until biochemical evidence confirmed Bernard's interpretation.
+Later work by von Mering and Minkowski on pancreatic diabetes further refined his conclusions about glucose regulation.